rachelmrgls/magic-music-fund/README.md

 # magic-music-fund
-Crowdfunding for lawnparties events at eating clubs (at Princeton)
+Crowdfunding for lawnpartie$ events at eating clubs (at Princeton)